elenderg/PAL-1000/instruções de compilação.md

 `/variable/global/no/calculating timer//timer//00000000/no/1/no////`

-In the "LITERALS:" section, you'll find nothing at all, because we haven't done anything with literals yet (except save them in global and routine body substrings).
+In the "_LITERALS:_" section, you'll find nothing at all, because we haven't done anything with literals yet (except save them in global and routine body substrings).

-In the "ROUTINES:" section, you'll see we've got a lot of routines hanging on the list, but that we know almost nothing about them at this point.
+In the "_ROUTINES:_" section, you'll see we've got a lot of routines hanging on the list, but that we know almost nothing about them at this point.
 That's because all we did was squirrel away their headers and bodies in substrings for later.

-Further down you can see that our "TYPE INDEX:" is now getting some use, with some entries sharing buckets:
+Further down you can see that our "_TYPE INDEX:_" is now getting some use, with some entries sharing buckets:

 `TYPE INDEX:`